 Net investments in foreign operations

 Monetary non-current receivables or monetary non-current liabilities to a foreign operation for which no settlement is planned or is not likely to take place in the foreseeable future are, in practice, part of the Company’s net investment in foreign operations.
 A foreign exchange difference arising on the monetary non-current receivable or monetary non-current liability is recognized in other comprehensive income and accumulated in a separate component of shareholders’ equity, entitled translation reserve.
 When a foreign operation is divested, the accumulated foreign exchange differences attributable to monetary non-current receivables or monetary non-current liabilities are included in the accumulated translation differences reclassified from the translation reserve in equity to profit or loss for the year.

-IASB has published amendments of standards that are effective as of January 1, 2021 or later.
+IASB has published amendments of standards that are effective as of January 1, 2022.
 The standards have not had any material impact on the financial reports.

-Other new or amended accounting standards and interpretations implemented during 2021 or later are not considered to have any material impact on Sandvik’s financial statements.
+A number of new or amended accounting standards and interpretations have been published and is effective from 2023 or later.
+None of these are considered to have a material impact on Sandviks’ financial statements.

 Critical accounting estimates and judgments

 In order to prepare the financial statements, management and the Board make various judgments and estimates that can affect the amounts recognized in the financial statements for assets, liabilities, revenues and expenses as well as information in general, including contingent liabilities.
 The judgments and estimates discussed in notes where applicable are those deemed to be most important for an understanding of the financial statements, considering the level of significant estimations and uncertainty.
 The conditions under which Sandvik operates are gradually changing, meaning that the judgments also change.